 Georgian Opposition Stages Rally Outside Court Of Appeal

-Georgia's opposition has launched a fresh demonstration on November 5 to protest the results of the October 26 parliamentary elections claimed by the ruling Georgian Dream party amid accusations of widespread vote-rigging and irregularities at the polling stations.
+TBILISI -- Georgia's opposition staged a third day of protests on November 5 against the results of last month's parliamentary elections claimed by the ruling Georgian Dream party amid accusations of widespread vote-rigging and irregularities at polling stations.

-The site of the protest had been initially set for outside Tbilisi's Sports Palace but was changed as Georgia's Appeals Court is due to review rulings by local courts in the towns of Tetritskaro and Gori regarding irregularities during the October 26 vote.
+The site of the protest was chosen by the opposition as the Appeals Court was due to begin the review of rulings by local courts in the towns of Tetritskaro and Gori regarding irregularities during the October 26 vote.

 The Tetritskaro court canceled the election results at 30 polling stations due to the violation of the secrecy of the vote, while the Gori court ordered a recount of invalid ballots from 15 polling stations.